 The doctrine of trusts applies also to contracts; and, where equity can spell out of a contract made between A and B for the benefit of C the construction that B intended to contract as trustee for C, even though nothing was said about any trust in the contract1, C is a beneficiary under the contract and is allowed in equity to enforce it2.
-Thus under articles of partnership a trust may be created in favour of the widow of one of the partners3 and, on the same principle, where charterers of a ship in their charterparty with the
+Thus under articles of partnership a trust may be created in favour of the widow of one of the partners3 and, on the same principle, where charterers of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.